MathisWellmann/lfest-rs/README.md

   and check for order execution.
 For simplicity's sake (and performance) the exchange does not use an order book.
   Supported futures types are both linear and inverse futures.

+### Features:
+Some of the most notable features include:
+- Fixed point arithmetic using [fpdec](https://github.com/mamrhein/fpdec.rs) crate, which is a super fast implementation
+- Use of [newtype pattern](https://doc.rust-lang.org/book/ch19-04-advanced-types.html) to enforce the correct function IO.
+Examples include `BaseCurrency`, `QuoteCurrency`, `Fee` and `Leverage`.
+This makes it impossible to mistakenly input for example a `USD` denoted value into a function that expects a `BTC` denoted value.
+- Flexible market data integration through the `MarketUpdate` type and associated macros.
+- Integrated performance tracking.
+Use the existing `FullTrack` or implement your own using the `AccountTracker` trait.
+- Broad test coverage, to get closer to ensured correctness.
+- Auditable due to its small and consice codebase.

 ### Order Types
 The supported order types are:
 - market        - aggressively execute against the best bid / ask